-Our own UKES is an indicator for the state of the UK’s economy which, otherwise, does not exist in this comprehensive form.
-It consists of two components and the main index.
+Specialising in the politico-economic risk analysis of the Commonwealth’s member states, we have created our own economic indicator for the UK economy which, otherwise, does not exist in this comprehensive form: the UKES.
+It consists of two components constituting the main index.

 The component “expectations” runs ahead of the current situation, comprising elements such as development of inflation and interest rates, consumer- and business confidence, etc. The “state” component describes the current situation and comprises data such as industrial production, net trade, etc. The main index, then, is a smoothed combination of the two components.

 +++27 August: Looks like a v-shaped recovery – stands to prove a w-shaped one, though+++